TiE U Rajasthan awards INR 7 Lakh in total prize money to emerging college innovators! - www.lokmattimes.com

 TiE U Rajasthan awards INR 7 Lakh in total prize money to emerging college innovators!

-PNN Jaipur (Rajasthan) [India], October 15: TiE Rajasthan proudly announces the winners of TiE U Rajasthan 2025-26, an initiative ...
+Rajasthan [India], October 15: TiE Rajasthan proudly announces the winners of TiE U Rajasthan 2025–26, an initiative dedicated to ...

 Following inspiring Semi-Finals and an intense Grand Finale, here are the champions of TiE U Rajasthan 2025–26: